ansys/scade-design-rules/doc/source/rules/modelling/no_literals.rst

-.. index:: single: No Literals
+.. index:: single: No literals

 No literals
 ===========